HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 ### def featured(self, request):
 Return a list of all videos that are featured.
-The response will contain a list of the featured videos' titles, descriptions, durations, thumbnail URLs, and categories.
+The response will contain a list of the featured videos' titles, descriptions, durations, thumbnail URLs, category and is_featured flag of the video.

 ## def serve_hls_manifest(request, movie_id, resolution):
 Returns the HLS manifest file for the given video and resolution.
+This endpoint requires authentication and returns the HLS manifest file for a video specified by the movie_id and resolution.
+The manifest file is served as a response with the content type 'application/vnd.apple.mpegurl'.
     **Args:**
       - request: The request object.
       - movie_id: The ID of the video.